-As I begin my 12th year serving the South Vermillion School Corporation as your Superintendent, I can't fathom just how fast the time has flown by.
-There have been many changes that have taken place in my professional and personal life for which I am so grateful.
-As a “servant leader”, my leadership style is one of being an example to those I lead and to show the benefits of how educators, students, and families can create a climate and culture within their school community that leads to success at every level.
+As I serve the South Vermillion School Corporation as your Superintendent, it's hard for me to grasp the fact just how fast the time has flown by.
+During my tenure here, which began in 2008, there have been many changes that have taken place in my professional and personal life for which I am so grateful.
+As a “servant leader”, my leadership approach is one of being an example to those I lead and showing the benefits of how educators, students, and families can create a climate and culture within their school community that leads to success at every level.

 I began my educational journey as an undergraduate at Indiana State University, graduating in 1982.
 My first "job" was in Effingham, Illinois where I was a high school social studies teacher and coach.
-It was there that I received my Master's Degree in School Administration in 1987.
+It was there that I received my Master's Degree in School Administration from Eastern Illinois University in 1987.
 That's when "Phase II" of my career kicked in and I began my administrative journey.
 My first year in administration was at Clay City Jr/Sr High School where I served as Assistant Principal/Athletic Director.
-After that first year, I got the call from Vigo County asking to "come home" and serve the school that I graduated from...West Vigo High School.
-There, I served as Dean of Students, Assistant Principal, and Principal during the span of 1990-2005.
+After that first year, I received a call from Vigo County asking me to "come home" and serve the school that I graduated from...West Vigo High School.
+There, I served as Dean of Students, Assistant Principal, and Principal during the span of 1990 to 2005.
 From there, I wanted to expand my horizons and sought out new challenges.
-I spent time at Danville High School and Vincennes High School.
-It was there that I completed my Superintendent's certification at Indiana State University.
+I spent the next three years at Danville High School (1) and Vincennes Lincoln High School (2).
+It was during my time at VLHS that I completed my Superintendent's certification at Indiana State University.

-From my personal life, I am happily married to my beautiful wife Lorie of 36 years.
-We love to travel and enjoy the beach, playing golf or just being with each other.
-Together, we have raised 4 amazing children: Amanda (husband Doug), 32, who now serves as a registered dietician with the Visiting Nurses Association in Omaha, Nebraska; Jason (wife Katie), 31, who is Sales Manager for Approval Payment Solutions in Evansville, Indiana; Heather (husband Dakota), 29, who is a nurse in Evansville, Indiana; and Brandon, 21, a Senior at the University of Southern Indiana, in Evansville.
-Lastly, we are the proud grandparents of five beautiful grandchildren.
-Cohen, Jaxon, Stella, Amelia, and Blakely.
+On a personal note, I am happily married to my beautiful wife Lorie of 39 years.
+We love to travel and enjoy the beach, playing golf, taking walks, riding our bikes, or just being with each other.
+Together, we have raised 4 amazing children: Amanda (husband Doug), who now serves as a registered dietician in Omaha, Nebraska; Jason (wife Katie), who works as Talent Acquisition Manager for "Anji" (formerly Angie's List) in Evansville, Indiana; Heather (husband Dakota), who is a nurse in Evansville, Indiana; and Brandon, (wife Ava) who works as an IT Help Deask Technician , in Evansville.
+Lastly, we are the proud grandparents of 7 beautiful grandchildren.
+Cohen, Jaxon, Stella, Amelia, Blakely, Ethan and Callum (Skip).